Filing with the Burlington Conservation Commission

 Work that Requires a Permit From Conservation

-A permit from Conservation is required for all work, other than routine maintenance, proposed to occur within floodplain, 100 feet of a wetland*, or 200 feet of a stream (as defined by the Wetlands Protection Act MGL Ch131, s40 or the Burlington Wetland Bylaws Article XIV).
+A wetlands permit from Conservation is required for all work, other than routine maintenance, proposed to occur within floodplain, 100 feet of a wetland*, or 200 feet of a stream (as defined by the Wetlands Protection Act MGL Ch131, s40 or the Burlington Wetlands Bylaw Article XIV).

 Whether residential, commercial, or governmental, any work under Conservation jurisdiction MUST be reviewed and approved by the Conservation Commission prior to commencement of the project.
 When in doubt, PLEASE call the Conservation Department.
 We would be happy to review your project to determine if a Conservation Commission filing is required.